” anti-anxiety pills, I would take them but I am afraid …”

 There are several presentations of anxiety.
 The most common is general anxiety where a person becomes overly concerned with things around him or her like when is the next doctor appointment, or lunch meeting.
 You may feel like passing out, have gloom and doom feelings, shortness of breath, heart palpitations, sweating, dizziness, chest pain, numbness and tingling or pins and needles.
 They may even cause spontaneous crying, vomiting, or difficulty swallowing ..tightness in throat.

-I must say that this is the form most often encountered by me in my patients I failed at times to treat the underlying cause.
-I recall a sweet older patient who began having on and off periods but because when she went off (my fault for not recognizing implication) she would over dose on sinemet ( only in sense she was causing dyskenesias).
-Thus I prescribed Ativan ( anti-anxiety medication) but quickly she began popping these pills like candy in some ways making her anxiety worse by severely compromising her respiration.
+I must say that this is the form most often encountered by me in my patients. however, i now know that I failed at times to treat the underlying cause.
+I recall a sweet older patient who began having ‘on’ and ‘off’ periods would over dose on Sinemet each time she had an ‘off’ period due to the severe anxiety only to aggravate her dyskenisias.
+Not really understanding that what she needed was more dopa medication more evenly spread out to stop the ‘off and assuming this was unrelated to her dopamine levels I prescribed Ativan ( anti-anxiety medication) but quickly she began popping these pills like candy in some ways making her anxiety worse by severely compromising her respiration.
 Until I had this similar problem several months ago, I did not fully comprehend the severity of the problem, the incredibly overwhelming feeling of lack of control and feeling of being consumed by this emotion as well.
 I understand how people that take drugs are constantly after a next “fix.”
 You simply want to feel normal or at least that feeling of lack of control, and complete incapacitating nervousness to cease.

 Since, I was placed on a much lower medication dosage than I was used to, the lower doses were not lasting as I was used to without feeling gaps.
 Now, I was experiencing on and off symptoms and found myself completely absorbed in my day to simply waiting for the next dose.
 This was completely foreign to me in the decade I have had pd I have never had to set my watch by my meds.
 Because I am well controlled and have several long acting meds, I don’t feel the gaps and certainly don’t go into panic mode if I am a bit late taking medicine or forget.
 I do however, get stiff, slower and stat having pain or visual problems if I forget completely.
 Yet, here I was like a drug addict counting hours and constantly looking at the clock to see if it was time to take my next pill.
 No way to live!